What’s in this policy

 - Ads and media such as Google Adwords

 - Public information sources

 - Agents, suppliers, sub-contractors and advisers - These could include for example, firms we use to help us run marketing activity and specialist companies who advise us on ways to develop and improve our business.

 - Market researchers (who combine data from many sources to produce market trend reports and advice)

 We’ll never keep more information from you than we need to.
 The types of information we collect will depend upon: (i) whether we collect the information from you or from someone else; and (ii) how / when we collect that information.

-When you create an online account, or contact us with queries we’ll ask you to give us, where necessary, your generic details (i.e. name, surname,), your contact details (i.e. address, email, phone number), if signing up for a website account we will ask for basic information plus we ask for your Postcode and the type of customer you are (trade or homeowner) so we can personalise your website experience.
+When you create an online account, or contact us with queries we’ll ask you to give us, where necessary, your c basic details (i.e. name, surname), your contact details (i.e. address, email, phone number), if signing up for a website account we will ask for basic information plus we ask for your Postcode and the type of customer you are (trade or homeowner) so we can personalise your website experience.

 When you talk to us on the phone, email, communicate via electronic messaging (such as SMS, MMS or live chat tools) or write to us.
-Again, where necessary, we’ll ask for your generic details
+Again, where necessary, we’ll ask for your basic details.